eagle840/killercoda-labs/Elastic_Beats/step2.md

 `ls /etc/metricbeat/modules.d`{{exec}}

-Note that the system module is enabled
+Note that the system module is enabled (not disabled)

-it is already set for the localhost
+it is already set for the localhost (system)

+Lets setup metricbeat for use:

 `metricbeat test output`{{exec}}